-- 6. If the pistol is not to be used immediately, the magazine should be removed and the chamber unloaded.
-(See p.
-16 for unloading instructions.) - 7.
+- 6. If the pistol is not to be used immediately, the magazine should be removed and the chamber unloaded. - 7.
 The pistol is ready for instant use.
-The first shot can be fired single-action by pulling the trigger all the way to the rear, which releases the hammer and then fires the pistol.
-Subsequent shots are fired in the same way by releasing and then pulling the trigger until the magazine is empty, the hammer being cocked by the slide as it recoils from each shot.
-After a shot is fired the trigger must be allowed to move forward until a click is heard.
-If the trigger is pulled before the trigger mechanism fully resets the hammer may or may not fire the cartridge. - 8.
-Immediately following the firing of a shot, if a subsequent shot is not to be fired at once, remove the magazine and lock the slide back using the slide stop.
+When the pistol is in the "semi-cocked" mode, the first shot can be fired double-action by pulling the trigger all the way to the rear, which fully cocks and releases the hammer and then fires the pistol.
+Subsequent shots are fired in the same way by releasing and then pulling the trigger until the magazine is empty, the hammer being semi-cocked by the slide as it recoils from each shot.
+After a shot is fired the trigger must be allowed to move fully forward.
+If the trigger is pulled before the trigger mechanism fully resets (two "clicks") the hammer may or may not fire the cartridge. - 8.
+Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, remove the magazine and lock the slide back using the manual hold open.
 Be sure the chamber is empty.
 If the slide is shut, the shooter should always assume that there is a cartridge in the chamber!
 Don't rely on your memory to know if a firearm or magazine is loaded.
 With the pistol pointed in a safe direction, visually inspect the magazine and chamber.

-▲ WARNING - FIRING
+WARNING - FIRING